jmalicki/io-uring-sync/docs/TESTING_STRATEGY.md

 - **Memory**: Sufficient RAM for large file tests
 - **CPU**: Multi-core system for parallelism tests

-This comprehensive testing strategy ensures that io-uring-sync is reliable, performant, and handles all edge cases correctly while preserving data integrity and metadata.
+This comprehensive testing strategy ensures that arsync is reliable, performant, and handles all edge cases correctly while preserving data integrity and metadata.